 Foreign Friends, Foreign Light

-In the old city of Chiang Mai, I had the chance to watch a beauty pageant—unexpected, unplanned, and quietly unforgettable.
+Watch a beauty pageant—unexpected, unplanned, and quietly unforgettable.

-The stage was not grand in a spectacular sense, nor was the crowd overwhelming.
 Yet everything felt carefully held together by a kind of calm confidence.
 The contestants wore traditional costumes, their movements deliberate, their smiles steady rather than performative.
 It was beauty, yes—but not the aggressive, spotlight-hungry beauty I had grown accustomed to seeing elsewhere.
 This beauty felt ceremonial, communal, and strangely intimate.

 That night, I took a photograph with Frankie Morello.
 It became the first photo I took in this country with a foreign friend.